 Initially, Dana O'Neill reported that the NCAA made Melo ineligible over the same issue that he was held out for earlier in the season.
 Now it sounds like both of those things might not be true.
 Her story has been amended to say Syracuse made Melo ineligible:

 Melo was declared ineligible by Syracuse, not the NCAA, according to Bob Williams, the NCAA vice president of communications.
 Citing a source, ESPN.com had reported earlier that the NCAA had revisited Melo's previous suspension.
 Williams said that the NCAA only deals in an athlete's initial eligibility; once a player is on campus, his eligibility is the responsibility of the school.

-saying adamantly that this problem is related to a totally different issue than the first one., meanwhile, is
+Seth Davis, meanwhile, is saying adamantly that this problem is related to a totally different issue than the first one.

 However, Jeff Goodman says it is.

 "The NCAA went back and looked at his schoolwork," one source told CBSSports.com.
 "They are looking into the fact that he didn't do some of the work."

 So, where does that leave us?
 As usual, absolutely confused.
 And since Syracuse doesn't have to tell us (and won't), it might be a while before we know for sure what caused Fab Melo to be booted from the NCAA Tourney.